 Michael’s other books include, Dinosaur Knights a 2010 CBCA Notable Book described as ‘an original and adrenalin-pumping adventure’, You Turkeys! an illustrated chapter book, part of the Scholastic Mates series for early readers, and Just a Dog which was named Honour Book in the 2011 CBCA awards in the Younger Readers category and won the 2011 Queensland Premier’s award for best Children’s Book.

-Michael’s latest publication is Eric Vale Epic Fail the first in a series of three humorous books for younger readers.
-The books will be fully illustrated by Michael’s son Joe who as well as being a talented artist is an amazing young film-maker.
+Michael’s latest publications are a series of three humorous books for younger readers: Eric Vale Epic Fail; Eric Vale Super Male; and Eric Vale Off the Rails.
+Eric Vale Off the Rails was selected as one of the 2013 GET READING 50 Books You Can’t Put Down.
+The books are fully illustrated by Michael’s son Joe who as well as being a talented artist is an amazing young film-maker who with partner Rita Artmann make up Artspear Entertainment.
 Joe made the trailer for Eric Vale Epic Fail.

 These days Michael is a full-time writer.
 His books are widely set as school texts and he is in high demand for talks and workshops at schools and Festivals around Australia.
 He has also enjoyed three very successful visits to Indonesia as a writer in residence at the Jakarta International School (2007 and 2008) and the British International School (2008) as well as the American community School in Abu Dhabi (2012).
 In 2010 Michael was one of the guest authors at the White Ravens International Children’s and Youth Literature Festival in Munich Germany and in 2012 he was invited to the Edinburgh Writers festival.